 The advanced computation laboratory (ACLab) was established in 2012 at the Department of Computer Science and Engineering, National Taiwan Ocean University, with only 2 seats under Dr. Yen’s laboratory (R601).
-In 2014, Dr. Tun-Wen Pai lent half of his laboratory space allowing a full establishment of the ACLab at R405.
-This lab now contains approximately 20 personnel which maintains a DeepSea 9 (DS9) computing cluster, whose primary task is to develop a super-system in monitoring and tracking Taiwan’s fisheries activities.
-Moreover, the big data and cloud computing capabilities of the DS9 cluster allows analyzing fisheries-related data in helping stock assessment and environmental sustaining researches.
+In 2014, Dr. Tun-Wen Pai lent half of his laboratory space, allowing the ACLab to be established at R405.
+This lab now contains approximately 24 personnel who maintain a DeepSea 9 (DS9) computing cluster, whose primary task is to develop a super-system in monitoring and tracking Taiwan’s fisheries activities.
+Moreover, the big data and cloud computing capabilities of the DS9 cluster allow analyzing fisheries-related data in helping stock assessment and environmental sustaining researches.
 With the extension of projects, ACLab has established a mini-research center at B18, which is the core for developing marine technologies.

 The advanced computation laboratory is located at R405 (left side) of the Department of Computer Science and Engineering, National Taiwan Ocean University.